How to test and exploit Apache Ofbiz < 18.12.10. Authentication Bypass & Command Injection

 XMLRPC Command injection

-.
+If xmlrpc is available, the authorization bypass allows the execution of arbitrary commands through xmlrpc.
 The code can be injected as base64 encoded java command.
 You need to send a post request in XML structure containing the serializable java code.

 - Test if xmlrpc endpoint is accessible